-What requirements must be met to purchase ammunition?
+What requirements must be met to acquire ammunition?

-Sections 65 & 45A of the Firearms Act 1996 prescribe that ammunition for a firearm may only be sold to a person who produces at the time of the sale:
+Sections 65 & 45A of the Firearms Act 1996 prescribe that ammunition for a firearm may only be supplied to a person who produces at the time of supply:

-- Identification showing the name and address of the purchaser, and
+- Identification showing the name of the person acquiring the ammunition, and

-- A current firearms licence or permit for a firearm that takes the type of ammunition being purchased, or
+- A current firearms licence or permit for a firearm that takes the type of ammunition being acquired, or

-- A permit authorising the person to purchase the ammunition.
+- A permit authorising the person to acquire the ammunition.

 Fact Sheets and Brochures